 Checking in to different places sounds cool.
 “I am at Hotel Royal room number 1003.
 Come and harm me.”
 You would not say that literally but posting location information is not good either.

 If you have been posting and sharing your location always, bad guys can see past trends to predict your future plans.
-Sharing location may also invite stalkers who may harm you.
+Sharing your location may also invite stalkers who may harm you.

 8) Inappropriate images